Risk Factors

 (3) Quality assurance and product liability

 The Group has established internal rules on quality assurance and quality control, as well as organizations for managing and promoting quality assurance.
 Furthermore, the Group has obtained certification under ISO 9001 standards to ensure strict quality control.
 However, in the event of a serious quality defect or being sued for product liability, the Group’s reputation could be damaged and the Group may be forced to pay compensation to customers.
 This could affect the Group’s performance and financial position.
 In response to these risks, the Group implements procedures, such as maintaining facilities for reliable process management, installing measuring equipment, providing operating manuals, and training employees.
-In addition to building a system to prevent defective goods from being shipped, the Group maintains manufactured goods liability insurance policies both in Japan and overseas.
+In addition to building a system to prevent defective goods from being shipped, the Group maintains manufactured goods liability insurance policies both in Japan and overseas to minimize the impact of risks that may materialize.

 (4) Accidents and disasters